Keyboard shortcuts

 It is normal for Tor connections to be slow or unreliable at times.

-Creating and Removing Addresses
+Adding and Removing Domains

 Vanity Addresses

 When adding a Tor address to a service interface, can upload a private key to create a vanity address.
+For instructions generating a vanity address, see here.

 Connecting over Tor